icyTan/portfolio2019/src/pages/bfbc.md

 At this point we still didn’t fully understand our user, and instead made a user to help us as a design team.
 We made a persona, a fictional user, to bounce our insights off of to see if our assumptions were correct.
 So meet Michelle:

 ![Michelle is a fictional user we used to test our ideas against as if a real person.](../images/bfbc/1__58m3CBJ2lVUcv38RxpxJ2w.png)
-<figcaption>Michelle is a fictional user we used to test our ideas against as if a real person.</figcaption>

 She’s the super loyal type, you can always count on her.
 Ever since her best friend was bullied at her job, she’s been really passionate about seeing reform concerning workplace harassment.